RushingAlien/rocm-portable/README.md

 ```

 # Use outside of Flatpak
 Want to use this outside flatpak too?
-You can use `/etc/ld.so.conf.d/rocm-portable.conf` or directly to  `/etc/ld.so.conf`
+You can use `/etc/ld.so.conf.d/rocm-portable.conf` or directly to  `/etc/ld.so.conf` with content:
 ```
 /path/to/rocm-portable-mount/lib
 ```